PhilipBiechl/PhilipBiechl/About me.md

 I am an 19 year old austrian guy.
 At the moment I am attending the FHV University of applied siences in Dornbirn.

 ## What is my goal here?
-I honestly don´t know... why are you even reading this? :Laugh:
+I honestly don´t know... why are you even reading this? :+1: